Neeraj546/LibraryManagement_RoR/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### Config

-* Ruby version
+* Ruby version 2.7

-* System dependencies

-* Configuration
+* Rails version 7.0.1

-* Database creation
+* Database : Postgresql

-* Database initialization
+* Database Name : ror_assignment

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Authentication : Devise

+### Problems Occurred

+* While Creating a New user it inserts a record into the database but throws an error (i.e method user_url not Found)